tsichiro/mit-6.824-distributed-systems/peer-to-peer-bitcoin.md

 Bitcoin (I know the paper mentioned hashcash)?
 What was different about Bitcoin that led it to have more success than its predecessors?

-A: There have been many proposals for digital cash systems, none with any noticeable success.
-And of course Bitcoin has inspired many competing and variant schemes, again none (as far as I can tell) with much success.
+A: There were many previous proposals for digital cash systems, none with any noticeable success.
 It's tempting to think that Bitcoin has succeeded because its design is more clever than others: that it has just the right blend of incentives and decentralization and ease of use.
 But there are too many failed yet apparently well-designed technologies out there for me to believe that.

 Q: What happens when more (or fewer) people mine Bitcoin?